Note: We are not veterinarians and do not recommend medications; we simply share information on what works for us and our goats.

 Aspirin—Regular strength 1 tablet per 10 pounds of body weight for pain, swelling, fever over 102.5.
 Can be administered 2X per day.

 B-Complex—Normally 5 CC per 100 lbs.
 Always check label for dosage.
 For stress and for weak goats.
-We give our goats a dose the day before and the day of travel to reduce stress.
+We give our goats a dose the day before and/or the day of travel to reduce stress.
 We also use B-Complex to boost the immune system when inner eyelids are light pink.

 CDT—(Clostridium Perfringes Types C & D-Tetanus Toxoid) is a preventative against enterotoxemia and tetanus caused by Types C & D clostridium tetani.
 We administer 2cc of CDT to all adult goats annually.
 The does receive their annual booster one month prior to delivering kids.
 Kids whose dams have been vaccinated receive their first CDT vaccine at 6 weeks of age and their second dose 21 days later.Fiasco Farms recommends that kids whose dams have not received a CDT vaccine prior to delivery receive their first 2cc dose at one month of age, their second dose 21 days later and their third dose 21 days after that.
 CDT injection sites often develop cysts despite efforts to clean and use antiseptic on the area.
 These cysts often disappear, sometimes drain on their own, and can be removed by owners who want to make a small incision with an X-acto blade and excise them.
 All cysts and abscesses should be treated as infectious and handled with preventive care including wearing gloves and flushing the area with Iodine and applying antibiotic ointment.
 Onion Creek Ranch has an informative page on causes and treatment of abscesses.

 Penicillin—For infection.
 1 ML per 25 lb. once a day for 5-14 days.
 Never less than 5 days.

-Tetanus Antitoxin—.5 ML for kid; 1 ML for adult with puncture wound or just before tattooing, castrating or disbudding.Valbazen is also a recommended tapeworm treatment among goat farmers.
+Valbazen—Another recommended tapeworm treatment among goat farmers.
 Recommended oral dosage is at a rate of 1 cc per 10 lb. of goat weight; not to be administered to pregnant or lactating does.
-I use the Purdue University Dosage Chart for goat worming meds: http://www.luresext.edu/goats/training/GoatDewormerChart.pdf We used Valbazen with a kid who showed tapeworm signs but for whom SafeGuard did not flush out the tapeworms.
-Wait at least 10 days after administering SafeGuard before administering Valbazen, then stick with Valbazen for that goat in the future so as not to roatate dewormers.
+I use the Purdue University Dosage Chart for goat worming meds: http://www.luresext.edu/goats/training/GoatDewormerChart.pdf We used Valbazen with a newly purchased kid who showed tapeworm signs but for whom SafeGuard did not flush out the tapeworms.
+Wait at least 10 days after administering SafeGuard before administering Valbazen, then stick with Valbazen for that goat in the future so as not to rotate dewormers.
 Dewormer rotation should occur only every 3 years minimum.